Osilly/Vision-DeepResearch/README.md

 #### SFT Data
 Download the [Cold-start dataset (Demo 1K)](https://huggingface.co/datasets/Osilly/Vision-DeepResearch-Toy-SFT-Data).

-You need to convert the data in `Parquet` format into the `JSONL` training format supported by ms-swift.
+You need to convert the data in `Parquet` format into the `JSONL` training format supported by `ms-swift`.
 We provide a conversion script for this purpose: `ms-swift/run/data_prepare/convert_parquet2jsonl.sh`.

 You need to provide an `--image_dir`, where images stored as bytes in the Parquet file will be converted to `.png`/`.jpg` files and saved to disk.

 #### RL Data
 Download the [RL dataset (Demo 1K)](https://huggingface.co/datasets/Osilly/Vision-DeepResearch-Toy-RL-Data).

+First, you need to convert the data in `Parquet` format into the `JSONL` format.
+We provide a conversion script for this purpose: `rllm/vision_deepresearch_async_workflow/data_prepare/convert_parquet2jsonl.sh`.

+Then, you need to run `rllm/vision_deepresearch_async_workflow/data_prepare/register_rl_dataset.sh` to register the RL dataset.

 ### SFT Train